Matrescence Part 1: Making Room for Maternal Identity Exploration during Pregnancy

 Here are four areas to consider and ones that have come up in my work with expecting folks in therapy.
 They can be starting points for your own reflections or conversations with others.
 Every area has a range of experiences, and you may experience them all - which is completely common and expected.

-1. Reflecting on the maternal identity you want
+1. Get curious about the maternal identity you want or imagine.

 You may already feel protective or “maternal” towards your growing little one or may have started to focus on the qualities, skills, or approaches to parenting that you associate with being a “good mother”.
 This can be helpful appraisal on personal values, how you’ve grown, or existing strengths you’re excited to exercise in the future as a mom.
 It can also bring up doubt, anxiety, and self-judgment, particularly if you’ve struggled with perfectionism or have only seen parents around you (or on social media) seem like supermoms.
-It’s important to remember that we all have an idealistic version of ourselves we want to reach for and we’re all in process - with strengths and areas to grow in.
-Just like any other important identity in your life - no one has it fully figured out.
-It takes time, support, experience, and self-compassion to discover and become who you are as a mother.
+It’s important to remember that everyone has an idealistic version of themselves, and it’s not about achieving that - it’s about discovering who we want to be as an anchor or helpful horizon.
+Just like any other important identity in your life - no one has it fully figured out, it’s all a life journey.
+But asking yourself who do I want to be as a mother is a great starting place.

-2. The impact of your relationship with your mother on your maternal identity
+2. Get curious about the effects of your relationship with your mother on your matrescence.

 When faced with the reality of becoming someone else’s mom, sometimes birthing people focus on the relationship they have (or didn’t have) with their own mother - and how the past shaped how they see themselves as future moms.
-This may invoke feelings of gratitude, optimism, and ideas for how to pass forward what was meaningful to you, or it may bring up a lot of mixed feelings, pain, and memories you’d rather avoid or not repeat in your own family.
+This may invoke feelings of gratitude, optimism, and ideas for how to pass forward what was meaningful to you, or it may bring up a lot of mixed feelings, pain, or memories you’d rather avoid.
 For most people it’s some combination - and this is okay!
-Making connections between your past experiences and their effects gives you opportunities for insight, self compassion, and support in creating the relationship you want with your baby.
+If you’re noticing more of the latter, check out Part 2 about what can make matrescence challenging.
+Making connections between your past experiences and their effects gives you opportunities for insight, self compassion, and support in creating the relationship you want with your baby and yourself as a mom.

 With pregnancy often comes a complete reevaluation of time, priority, and plans as you consider how your life and identity will change in the future.
 This can mean major perspective shifts towards your career, existing lifestyle, sense of autonomy, and relationship with your body looking or feeling a certain way - all of which may have been key sources of identity or stability pre-pregnancy.

-Especially for folks who have spent a lot of time and effort investing in many other identities (being a professional, caregiver, family member, partner, friend, athlete, creative, etc) these identities have to make room for a new one as you reconfigure your sense of who you are.
-This redefining may be a welcome challenge or completely disorienting as you let go of a familiar sense of self and stretch into a new one.
+Especially for folks who have spent a lot of time and effort investing in many other identities (being a professional, caregiver, family member, partner, friend, athlete, creative, etc) these identities have to make room for a new one as you reconfigure your sense of self.
+This redefining may be a welcome challenge or completely disorienting as you let go of a familiar way of being you and stretch into a new way.
+Give yourself plenty of time and patience, as well as permission to change and explore.

 Just as there’s no one way for a person to experience adolescence on their way to adulting, there isn’t a right way for birthing people to experience matrescence or mother-becoming.
 Pregnancy comes with a whole lot on the inside (beyond a growing baby) - and what matters is being open to self-discovery and what may come with: celebration and challenge, growth spurts and growing pains, moments of “not much happening” and everything in between.